-The final Instructions provide detailed information about the codes that should be entered on Form 1095-C to indicate that the Employer was required to contribute to a multiemployer plan on behalf of an employee for that month.
-For more information, please refer to the final Instructions or seek professional guidance.
+The IRS's Instructions provide detailed information about the codes that should be entered on Form 1095-C to indicate that the Employer was required to contribute to a multiemployer plan on behalf of an employee for that month.
+For more information, please refer to the IRS's Instructions or seek professional guidance.